Volkswagen Golf GTE Review 2025: Price, specs & boot space

 The Volkswagen Golf GTE is not perfect, with the infotainment system a notable nuisance on first use.
 Familiarity will make it easier to operate, but there is still the feeling it could be more user-friendly.

 It is easy to recommend the rest of the Volkswagen Golf GTE, though, thanks to its strong performance and generous level of standard equipment.
-Yes, a Volkswagen Golf GTI will be a little more engaging on the right road, but a Golf GTI cannot travel 40 miles on electric power alone.
+Yes, a Volkswagen Golf GTI will be a little more engaging on the right road, but a Golf GTI cannot travel 80 miles on electric power alone, and since a manual gearbox is no longer offered in the GTI, you’re not missing that in the GTE either.

 The Volkswagen Golf GTE has a number of immediate close relatives from within the Volkswagen Group, such as the Skoda Octavia vRS iV and Cupra Leon eHybrid, along with the Audi A3 45 TFSI e.

-The petrol-powered Volkswagen Golf GTI is the obvious option for a hot hatchback without a plug-in hybrid engine, and the diesel-powered Golf GTD can deliver long-range cruising efficiency.
+The petrol-powered Volkswagen Golf GTI is the obvious option for a hot hatchback without a plug-in hybrid engine, and while it’s no longer available new, the diesel-powered Golf GTD can deliver long-range cruising efficiency.

 Stepping outside the Volkswagen Group opens the door to alternatives such as the Mercedes-Benz A250e, which also uses a plug-in hybrid drivetrain.